MartinAnDoMan03/MartinAnDoMan03/README.md

 # 👋 Hey, I'm Martin Anugrah Dominick Manalu!

-## ✨ A Lifelong Learner ✨
+## ✨ A Lifelong Learner, Kinda... ✨

 ### 📖 What am I learning?
 📚 I'm diving into **Human-Computer Interaction**—exploring how humans and computers communicate effectively.

 ### 🤔 Why am I learning?
-(╥﹏╥) To improve and grow, hoping to make a meaningful impact!
+(╥﹏╥) To improve and do something other than sleeping for eternity (╥﹏╥)

 ### 🛠️ How do I learn?
 🎯 Whatever works, I guess! 😆